cosmos/cosmos-sdk/docs/rfc/rfc-004-accounts.md

 Of course the `init_message` can be empty.
 A response is returned containing the account ID and humanised address, alongside some response that the account instantiation might produce.

+#### Address derivation

+In order to decouple public keys from account addresses, we introduce a new address derivation mechanism which is

 #### MsgExecute

 Sends a `StateTransition` execution request, where the state transition is represented by the `message` which is a `google.Protobuf.Any`.
 The account can then decide if to process it or not based on the `sender`.

+### MsgMigrate

+Migrates an account to a new version of itself, the new version is represented by the `new_account_kind`.
+The state transition can only be incepted by the account itself, which means that the `sender` must be the account address itself.
+During the migration the account current state is given to the new version of the account, which then executes the migration logic using the `migrate_message`, it might change state or not, it's up to the account to decide.
+The response contains possible data that the account might produce after the migration.

 #### Authorize Messages